docpile/MyDocpile/README.md

 ### 6. Webmail
 * **Multi-account:** You can have multiple accounts connected here, all nicely brought together into a "SmartBox"
 * **Security first:**
+  * PGP end-to-end encryption is completely incorporated and the actively offered default, thereby making mails as secure as possible
-  * Phishing resistance: Many security measures implemented to limit phishing
+  * Phishing resistance: Many security measures implemented to limit phishing possibilites
   * Spam protection: Shows the DMARC result and whether the mail was transmitted via TLS
   * Tracking protection: All pictures (of course except identified tracking) are proxied by the server, thereby making sender tracking profiles almost useless
   * Scripting protection: Heavily sandboxed mail display.
 Therefore, no code whatsoever can be executed by emails.